-Learn to Play Craps – Tips and Strategies: Variance
+Learn to Play Craps – Here are some tips and strategies and a guide to Variance in Craps

 Craps is a game of numbers and statistics, with the house having a built-in advantage.
 Since craps is based on statistics, let’s find a way to use statistics to our advantage.
 You’ll never beat the casino over the long haul, but you can, indeed, beat it in the moments of time when the distribution hiccups and things go your way.